 The Kid’s false bravado is put to rest after he kills the last cowboy.
 He justifies his actions by saying the cowboys “had it coming.”
 Interestingly enough, the Kid is the third person in the movie to justify their actions by claiming the cowboys deserved to die.
 However, it does nothing to actually justify his actions or make him feel any better.
 He gives Munny his pistol as well as the entire bounty.
 The Kid would rather be “blind and ragged” than dead.
 His days of violence are over and his one action will probably remain with him for the rest of his life.

 Whereas Munny admits his evil past, Sheriff Little Bill denies his past wrong doings.
 He presents himself as a good man, as a man who despises cowards and men of low character.
 The line between Bill and Munny is blurry at best.
 At worst, there is no line between them.
 The two men even share the same name.
 Bill rules Big Whiskey through fear and intimidation.
-It’s evident from Bill’s violence towards English Bob, Ned, and even Munny that the people of Big Whiskey are scared of Bill.
+It’s evident from Bill’s aptitude for violence that the people of Big Whiskey are scared of Bill.
 He’s the bully and the coward he accuses other men of being.
-When he’s about to be shot dead by Munny he says, ” I don’t deserve this.
+When Munny aims his gun for a final time, Bill says, ” I don’t deserve this.
 To die like this.
 I was building a house.”
-Truth be told it’s exactly what Little Bill deserved.
+Truth be told, it’s exactly what Little Bill deserved.

 By the end of Unforgiven we’re not even aware of Delilah’s presence.
 She has become a secondary character in her own story.
 It’s easy to forget about her in the subsequent action that followed the original attack.
 Eastwood, the director, sucks the viewer completely into Munny’s decent back into madness.
 But Munny’s curses and warnings to Big Whiskey aren’t the last thing we see of the town.
 Eastwood turns the camera back onto Delilah who watches Munny ride out of town with a slight smile on her face.
 Perhaps, in the end, Delilah has claimed some of the agency those around her wanted to take from her.